endorhq/docs/src/content/docs/faq/general.md

 ## Can I install new software?

 Yes and no. Because there's not yet networking to the outside world the Alpine Linux package manager `apk` will not work normally.
-A work around is to download the package manually, upload it to the od and install it then.
+A work around is to download the package manually, upload it to the pod and install it then.

 ## How can I upload my files?